AlexYu01/simple_shell/README.md

 A colon-separated list of directories in which the shell looks for commands.
 A null directory name in the path (represented by any of two adjacent colons, an initial colon, or a trailing colon) indicates the current directory.

 ### Command Execution
 After receiving a command, **shellby** tokenizes it into words using `" "` as a delimiter.
-The first word is considered the command with all remaining words considered arguments to that command. **Shellby** then proceeds with the following actions:
+The first word is considered the command and all remaining words are considered arguments to that command. **Shellby** then proceeds with the following actions:
 * If the first character of the command is neither a slash (`\`) nor dot (`.`), the shell searches for it in the list of shell builtins.
 If there exists a builtin by that name, the builtin is invoked.
 * If the first character of the command is none of a slash (`\`), dot (`.`), nor builtin, **shellby** searches each element of the **PATH** environmental variable for a directory containing an executable file by that name.
 * If the first character of the command is a slash (`\`) or dot (`.`) or either of the above searches was successful, the shell executes the named program with any remaining given arguments in a separate execution environment.